justahuman1/blackboard_scraper/README.md

 - Terminal opens on start

-  Not a bug,but a part of the Selenium process.
+  Not a bug, but a part of the Selenium process.
 I have read that it is possible to disable but I have not gotten to doing that yet.

 <hr />